 Credit: Ajay Jain/AwardWallet

-Unlike most Priority Pass Select memberships offered by card issuers, the one provided by the Venture X Business includes credits for Priority Pass spas and restaurants.
+Unlike most Priority Pass Select memberships offered by card issuers, the one provided by the Venture X Business includes credits for Priority Pass spas and nap rooms (and restaurants if you applied before May 2024).
 This is an excellent option when lounges aren't available, and access isn't included with the Capital One Venture X.

 Winner: Venture X Business